bchavez/Bogus/CI-CD_DOCUMENTATION.md

 The pipeline:

-- contains the Build and Test processes of your project
+- contains the Build and Test processes of the project
 - uploads the results of the Test process as a pipeline artifact
 - executes on push commit, when a PR is created or merged and can also be executed manually